aaknox/devops-tech-talk-demo/README.md

-# devops-tech-talk-demo
-A demonstration of how DevOps practices help streamlined the software development process for any typical project.
+# DevOps Tech Talk Demo
+## Part 1: "As the App Turns": Introduction to DevOps
+- What is DevOps?